Remote SSH Access

 Troubleshooting UChicago Campus Network Issues

-There are at least three wireless networks on campus: uchicago-secure, eduroam, uchicago.
-The first two–uchicago-secure and eduroam–can be used with ssh.
-The third–uchicago– DOES NOT support ssh connections.
+The first, eduroam, can be used with ssh.
+The second, uchicago, DOES NOT support ssh connections.

 Installing an SSH Client